 The most significant detail made the Soyuz 1 tragedy unforgettable is the remains of Komarov found at the impact site.
 The photo showing the Russian officials staring upon the remains is believed to be taken before the funeral.
 The funeral took place on 26th of April and the ashes of Komarov were buried inside the Kremlin Wall Cemetery in the Red Square.
 A soldier and a cosmonaut, Komarov was awarded several medals including the Red Star Medal.

 The same year Komarov lost his life, NASA astronauts Virgil Grissom, Edward White and Roger Chaffee burned to death during the Apollo 1 test.
-All these men significantly increased the survival chance of the astronauts and cosmonauts came after them.
+All these men significantly increased the survival chance of the astronauts and cosmonauts who came after them.
 Yet, the tragedies didn’t end there.
 In June 1971, the Soviets lost all crew members of Soyuz 11 in the last phase of the mission.

 References: